 The Bloor-Yorkville neighbourhood is home to some of Canada’s most exclusive and expensive luxury stores that sit shoulder to shoulder with world class museums, galleries and one-of-a-kind boutiques.

 If high-end fashion stores aren’t your thing (or aren’t in your budget), the Bloor-Yorkville neighbourhood offers plenty of one-of-a-kind boutiques with prices that won’t break the bank.
-Recently, more mass-market retailers have moved into the area, including Nordstrom Rack which opened at the corner of Yonge and Bloor last year and offers fast-fashion alternatives to its more exclusive neighbours.
+Recently, more mass-market retailers have moved into the area.
 A new Aritzia flagship store in the Holt Renfrew Centre carries affordably priced brands like Babaton, Wilfrid, Sunday Best and The Constant, but also steps up the experience with curated artwork and sculptures and a café serving brews by Toronto-based micro-roaster De Mello Palheta and vegan pastries by Tori’s Bakeshop.
-And Zara is located just a few steps away, so you can keep your wardrobe fresh and up to date regardless of your budget.

 Always a vibrant and bustling neighbourhood, Bloor-Yorkville has become much more pedestrian and cycle friendly in recent years with the addition of long-awaited bike lanes and an overhaul of the pedestrian walkways in 2016.
 The Yonge-Bloor subway station, located directly below the intersection, is the busiest in the city serving nearly 400,000 passengers daily.
 Major attractions in this exclusive stretch include the Royal Ontario Museum, Bata Shoe Museum and Royal Conservatory of Music, and the area’s vibrant culture is reflected in public art installations and events like the upcoming Bloor-Yorkville Holiday Magic celebration.